-General and administrative (G&A) expenses decreased by \$0.3 million to \$1.5 million in the second quarter of 2016 compared to \$1.8 million the same period of 2015.
-This decrease is attributable to lower personnel related costs and profession fees in 2016.
+General and administrative (G&A) expenses remained relatively unchanged at \$1.5 million in the third quarter of 2016 compared to the same period of 2015.
 We continue to take those steps necessary to reduce our overhead expenses.

 Change in Earn-out Milestone Liability